spacemeshos/POET-OLD/protocol.md

-# Poet Server Specifications
+# POET Server Specifications

 ## Overview
 We follow the definitions and the reference source code of simple proofs of sequential work.
-Please read the paper and analyze the python source code.
-The base protocol implements the construction defined in the paper.
+Please read the paper and analyze the reference python source code.
+The base protocol implements the construction defined in the paper. the POET server implements the core proofs of sequential work protocol.
+It is used by the POET service to provide a useful service for clients as part of the broader Spacemesh protocol.

 ## Constants
 - t:int = 150.
 A statistical security parameter.
 (Note: is 150 needed for Fiat-Shamir or 21 suffices?)